itsraghz/spring-mvc-demo/README.md

 direclty invoke the Service/Repository (depends on what you configured in the Application) and invoke the flow.

 > *Note*: Whenever we say Service/ Repository for injecting the dependencies, we really speak about the Implementation class at the respective layer, and certainly NOT the Interface.

+## Spring JDBC - Use Cases

+### C (Create) Contact

+* Test Class
+* Service
+* Repository
+* AppConfig
+	* jdbcTemplate
+	* DataSource
+* DI (Dependency Injection)
+	- TestContactDAO - we injected ContactService (Reference Type/Interface)
+	- ContactServiceImpl - we injected DAO<Contact> (Reference Type / Interface)
+	- ContactDAO (Implementation Class) - we injected JdbcTemplate (which indeed has got the DataSource Reference

+* Accomplishments
+	* We are able to create a new entry in Contact Table successfully

+* Pending / Todo
+	* The validations - Boundary checks and also the Business Validations
+	* Boundary Validations - min/max size, not null etc.,
+	* Business Exceptions - Duplicate Contact
+		- We do have a method `isContactDuplicate()` in the `ContactServiceImpl` class, but it operates on the static hardcoded list of data - `contactList`
+		- Solution
+			- #1.
+We can modify this list from hardcoded to Database. [getAll() method can return the List<Contact>]
+				- Challenge: What if the Database has got more than a Lakh records?
+			- #2.
+We can query from the Database Table with a WHERE clause to find a potential match for duplicate.
+If so we stop it
+				- ```sql
+					SELECT * FROM CONTACT WHERE CONTACTNO= ? -- the number supplied from the User.
+				   ```sql
+			- #3.
+The best bet is to add a UNIQUE constraint on the Contact Table and let the Database handle the scenario and throw a SQLException whenver an attempt is made to store a contact whose contact no is already present in the table.

+** Accomplishments
+	- Added a new contract `getByContactNo(String contactNo)` in the `DAO<T>`.
+	- Added the implementation for the contract method in the `ContactDAO` class.
+	- Tested the same via a `@Test` method in `TestContactDAO` class.
+	- Modified the link in `ContactServiceImpl` class in the `isContactDuplicate()` method
+		- Commented the code for the iteration of the hard coded list
+		- Added the new logic to invoke the `contactDAO.getByContactNo` and determine based on `optionalContact.isPresent()`.

+## Pending Things

+* @Order does not work as expected in TestContactDAO.
+Not sure whether Spring Context being loaded in the class has some influence.
+Need to check.